PocketAppZ/MyLauncher/MyLauncher/ReadMe.txt

 App Settings
 ============
-In the top section you can choose the theme, primary and secondary accents colors and UI size.
+In the top left section you can choose the theme, primary and secondary accents colors and UI size.
 You can also set the font weight, spacing and border width of the list items.

-Finally you can set the font size in the tray menu.
+The bottom left section contains tray menu specific items.
+The Minimize to tray and enable tray menu toggle must be enabled to change any of the other items in the section.
+The second item is an option to have My Launcher minimize to the system tray instead of closing when the X in the upper right corner of the main window is clicked.
+The remaining items included in this section are related to the appearance of the tray menu.

+The top right section has several options that control how My Launcher works.
+Included are options to show icons in lists in the main and pop-up windows, to show an Exit button at the bottom center of the main window, to allow the right mouse button to be used to launch selections, to play a "pop" sound when an selection is launched, to keep the My Launcher window topmost, to close a pop-up window after launching, and to minimize the main window after launching.
+The Start minimized option will, as it sounds, start My Launcher in a minimized state.
+If the Minimize to tray option is also enabled, the My Launcher window will not be displayed when the app is started.
+The Start with Windows option will tell Windows to start My Launcher each time Windows is started.
+The final option sets the detail level for the log file which is located in the temp folder.
+Including debug level messages can aid in diagnosing problems such as launch failures or icon display issues.

-The middle section allows you to set the title text on the main page.
+The bottom right section allows you to set the title text on the main page.

-The bottom section has several options that control how My Launcher works.
-Hopefully the descriptions are self explanatory.

 Note that these settings, along with widow size and position, are saved when the application is closed.